 When all is said and done, the removal of fat cells is much harder than caring for your skin.
 Liposuction can change the entire contour of your body, often without leaving any sagging skin behind.
 If you’re worried about the after-care for your own body and skin, talk to your plastic surgeon just in case.
 You may not be at risk for saggy skin after all.

-Contact Us and Book a Free Consultation
+Contact Us and Book a Consultation

-Please contact a patient care coordinator by phone at 281-484-0088 if you would like to schedule a complimentary consultation.
+Please contact a patient care coordinator by phone at 281-484-0088 if you would like to schedule a confidential consultation.
 During the consultation, Dr. Vitenas will go over your complete medical history, take the time to understand your goals, and answer all of your questions.
 Computer imaging will be used to help you visualize your own personal results.
 Dr. Vitenas will discuss reasonable and expected outcomes, and explain the details of the procedure including the technique, the recovery, the risks, the costs, and financing options.

 Our office is open 8 a.m. to 5 p.m., Monday through Friday.
 You can also email us anytime, and one of our patient coordinators will get back to you.
 We are conveniently located in the heart of Houston.
 If you are not a local, we can schedule an online consultation.
 We can also assist with travel arrangements.